ros2-rust/ros2_rust/docs/writing_a_simple_publisher_and_subscriber.md

 <details><summary>Write the subscriber node</summary>

 Of course, you can implement a new ros2 rust package for this node.
 You can find out how to do this in the section called 'Create a package'.
 Or you can add a new binary target to your package.
-Then just add a new `<file>.rs` to your source directory - for simplicity I'll call this file `simple_subscriber.rs` - and add a corresponding binary target to your `Cargo.toml`:
+To do so, just add a new `<file>.rs` to your source directory - for simplicity I'll call this file `simple_subscriber.rs` - and add a corresponding binary target to your `Cargo.toml`:
 ```
 [[bin]]
 name="simple_subscriber"
 path="src/simple_subscriber.rs"
 ```
-To construct the subscriber node, put the [following](https://gitlab.com/ros21923912/simple_ros2_node/-/raw/more_simple_nodes/src/simple_subscriber.rs?ref_type=heads) code into a file.rs - in my case its the `src/simple_subscriber.rs`:
+To construct the subscriber node, put the [following](https://gitlab.com/ros21923912/simple_ros2_node/-/blob/more_simple_nodes/src/simple_subscriber.rs?ref_type=heads) code into a file.rs - in my case its the `src/simple_subscriber.rs`:
 ```
 use rclrs::{create_node, Context, Node, RclrsError, Subscription, QOS_PROFILE_DEFAULT};
 use std::{